Pale Moon: New Web Browser Based on Mozilla Firefox and Optimized for Speed

 Pale Moon provides a familiar set of controls and visual feedback including grouped navigation buttons of a decent size, a bookmarks toolbar that is enabled by default, and not in the least a functional status bar.

-You can download the web installer using following link:
+You can download it using following link: